 It is an ideal location for exploring the many beaches, hikes and waterfalls found in both directions along the coast.

 With an incredible view and the sound of the waves to lull you to sleep, Wild Renfrew Seaside Cottages is a great choice for accommodation in Port Renfrew.
 It is close to the local pub and marina and also has a private beach to relax on.

 How to Get to Sandcut Beach

 Sandcut Beach is located just off Highway 14, roughly 7 kilometres west of Shirley (10 minutes), 25 kilometres west of the town of Sooke (30 minutes) and 65 kilometres from Victoria (1 hr 15 min).
-The popular surfing area where the Jordan River meets the ocean is just a few kilometres west of Sandcut and wonderful Port Renfrew is about an hour’s drive in the same direction.
+The popular surfing area where the Jordan River meets the ocean is just a few kilometres west of Sandcut and wonderful Port Renfrew is less than an hour’s drive in the same direction.